Balancing Global Efficiency with Local Responsiveness

 — Vindi Banga, former Vice President of Marketing, Unilever

-Under this lens, this research examines how market orientation (MO) and marketing program standardization (MPS)—two critical yet seemingly incompatible marketing capabilities—are related to each other and to subsidiary performance simultaneously.
-To do so, we collected data from executives in subsidiaries of major Western MNCs operating in Japan, an advanced market, and Turkey, an emerging market.
-Both countries are important players in the world economy with a long history of foreign direct investment.
+Both countries are important players in the world economy and have a long history of foreign direct investment.
 Companies like Bayer, Coca-Cola, Ford, Henkel, IBM, Novartis, and Unilever have operated in both countries for decades.
 Subsidiaries of such companies have built strong local roots and have accumulated a rich repertoire of knowledge, experiences, and successful strategies in local markets.
 The long history of MNC subsidiaries in Japan and Turkey makes these markets suitable for testing our model.
-We analyzed this data using multigroup structural equation modeling.

 Contrary to the notion that MO and MPS are incompatible, we find a positive relationship between responsiveness and MPS in both countries.
 In Japan, an advanced market, both responsiveness and MPS are positively related to profitability and market share.
 MPS also functions as a partial mediator between responsiveness and profitability in this market.
 In Turkey, an emerging market, MPS is negatively related to profitability, suggesting a need for adapting marketing programs to local specificities.
 In short, the performance consequences of MPS tend to be positive in advanced markets and negative in emerging markets.